eddyc/csound-manual/README.md

 node main.js opcodes
 ``

-The output html files will be in the opcodes directory
+The output html files will be in the opcodes directory.